No recent wiki edits to this page.

-Indy 500 is a driving game for the Atari 2600, developed by Atari.
-The game uses Atari's special driving controllers and has 14 different game variations.
+Indy 500 is a driving game for the Atari VCS, developed by Atari.
+The retail game included Atari's special driving controllers and has 14 different game variations.
+The game launched with the system in 1977.

 Game variations